taiwangoldcard/website/README.md

 3. `cypress run` to perform all tests in headless mode / CI mode.

-4. To debug tests, you can `cypress open` to view the interactive UI and select the tests to run:
+4. To debug tests, you can `./node_modules/cypress/bin/cypress open` to view the interactive UI and select the tests to run:

 ![Cypress Tests UI](./tests-ui.png)